thlucas1/homeassistantcomponent_spotifyplus/README.md

 ## Reporting a Problem

-Submit a [Bug Report](https://github.com/thlucas1/homeassistantcomponent_spotifyplus/issues/new?assignees=&labels=bug&projects=&template=bug.yml) to bring the issue to my attention.
+Submit a [Bug Report](https://github.com/thlucas1/homeassistantcomponent_spotifyplus/issues/new?labels=bug&template=bug.yml) to bring the issue to my attention.
 I receive a notification when a new issue is opened, and will do my best to address it in a prompt and professional manner.

 ## Request a New Feature

 Do you have an idea for a new feature that could be added to the integration?
-Submit a [Feature Request](https://github.com/thlucas1/homeassistantcomponent_spotifyplus/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.yml) to get your idea into the queue.
+Submit a [Feature Request](https://github.com/thlucas1/homeassistantcomponent_spotifyplus/issues/new?labels=enhancement&template=enhancement.yml) to get your idea into the queue.
 I receive a notification when a new request is opened, and will do my best to turn your idea into the latest and greatest feature.

-## Contributions are welcome!

-If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)

 ***